dev-mariana/tarefas-background/README.md

   Run `npm start` for a development server, navigate to `http://localhost:8080/`.

-- E `npm run queue` para iniciar o serviço de fila em background.
+- E use `npm run queue` para iniciar o serviço de fila em background.

   And run `npm run queue` to start the queue service in the background.